a-szulc/.dotfiles/README.md

 # dotfiles
+`stow -n -v -S .` from .dotfiles directory first if ok then
-`stow .` should work to symlink everything
+`stow -v -S .` to confirm